Back to home

 Key Points

-• 56 votes in favour, 3 against, 5 abstentions for interim report.
+• 56 votes in favor, 3 against, 5 abstentions for interim report.

-The European Parliament's foreign affairs committee approved an interim report on the EU association agreement with Andorra and San Marino on Thursday, securing broad support with 56 votes in favour, three against, and five abstentions.
+The European Parliament's foreign affairs committee approved an interim report on the EU association agreement with Andorra and San Marino on Thursday, passing it with strong backing of 56 votes in favour, three against, and five abstentions.

-Croatian MEP Željana Zovko, the report's rapporteur from the European People's Party group, described the pact as "one of the most comprehensive we have ever made."
-She said it would deliver mutual benefits, granting Andorra and San Marino a status practically equivalent to membership in the European Economic Area.
-Zovko highlighted that the text covers areas of common interest and praised negotiators from both countries for producing such a positive outcome.
+Croatian MEP Željana Zovko, rapporteur from the European People's Party, called the pact "one of the most comprehensive we have ever made."
+She described it as mutually beneficial, granting Andorra and San Marino a status practically equivalent to European Economic Area membership.
+Zovko noted that the agreement addresses areas of common interest and congratulated negotiators from both countries for the positive result.

-The committee did not take a position on the agreement's legal nature—whether it requires mixed ratification involving member states—leaving that decision to the EU Council under the current Cypriot presidency.
-This could take weeks or months.
-The report now advances preparatory steps, equipping the full Parliament to vote on the full text with greater insight once the Council submits it.
+The committee avoided any stance on the agreement's legal basis—specifically, whether it requires mixed ratification by EU member states—leaving that to the EU Council under the Cypriot presidency.
+A decision there could take weeks or months.
+The approval advances preparatory work, allowing the full Parliament to vote on the final text with deeper understanding once the Council submits it.

 Share the article via